freqtrade/freqtrade/docs/data-download.md

   --data-format-trades {json,jsongz,hdf5}
                         Storage format for downloaded trades data. (default:
                         `jsongz`).
-  --timerange TIMERANGE
-                        Specify what timerange of data to use.

 Common arguments:
   -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).